Russia unveils climate 'adaptation' plan

 Russia is one of the most vulnerable countries to climate change, with vast Arctic regions and infrastructure built over permafrost.
 Recent floods and wildfires have been among the planet's worst climate-related disasters.

+Russia formally adopted the Paris climate accord in September of last year and criticised the US withdrawal from the pact.

-Putin has repeatedly denied scientific consensus that climate change is primarily caused by man-made emissions, blaming it last month on some "processes in the universe".
+Putin however has repeatedly denied the scientific consensus that climate change is primarily caused by man-made emissions, blaming it last month on some "processes in the universe".

+He has also criticised Swedish climate campaigner Greta Thunberg, painting her as an uninformed impressionable teenager possibly being "used" in someone's interests.

+He also voiced scepticism on numerous occasions about solar and wind energy, expressing alarm about the danger of turbines to birds and worms, causing them to "come out of the ground" by vibrating.